Why Cavs aren't sweating Celtics' big win

 The Celtics’ inability, or refusal, to make roster upgrades leaves them as an odd collection of talent that doesn’t seem to connect on much besides being likeminded in pestering and scrapping.
 Avery Bradley’s recent return from an 18-game absence because of an Achilles’ injury will have to serve as a roster shakeup – and his defense on Kyrie Irving in the final minutes of Wednesday’s win provided evidence that no team in the league boasts a better perimeter-defending trio, along with Jae Crowder and Marcus Smart.

-These teams will meet again April 5 in a game that one or both teams could possibly use for resting players – James sure could use some – in preparation for the postseason.
+These teams will meet again April 5 in a game that one or both teams could possibly use for resting players – James sure could use some time off after another 40-minute night – in preparation for the postseason.
 The Cavaliers might still be soaring above Boston, as Richard Jefferson did when he caught an alley-oop pass from James and swung around on the rim, brushing over the shoulders of Celtics reserve Terry Rozier.
 But the Celtics reject being shown up, as Rozier showed when he responded to Jefferson’s disrespect by firing the ball at his backside.
 And if Cleveland and Boston find a way to come together again in late May, Thomas doesn’t want to hear anything about what the Celtics don’t have.

 “We don’t care about what people think,” Thomas told The Vertical.
 “We just care about what’s in this locker room.”